GrantJenk/Pathfinder/README.md

 # Pathfinding Visualizer
 Pathfinder using A* search algorithm, written in C++
+A version written in Rust using Piston can be found [here](https://github.com/GrantJenk/Pathfinder-rs).

 ## Dependencies
 - SDL2